kmnviz/sockets/README.md

 simple NodeJS WebSocket server, that each user will be able to open and to use it for communication.

 The mission is to keep it as simple as possible.
+Everyone can run a relay.
+Relay for chat session can be selected.
+No history is stored.

 # Client
 Client must stay as simple as it is possible.
 Everyone should be able to